td0g/ArduinoHVP/README.md

 Upload a sketch to the ATTINY85 using the 'Arduino As ISP' programmer.

+## Setting Fuses

-ALSO: The ATTINY85 fuses can be set by opening a Serial console (19200 Baud) and typing 'Z'.
+The ATTINY85 fuses can be set by opening a Serial console (19200 Baud), typing 'Z', and follow the prompts.

 ## License